amitjha11/Speech-Emotion-Detection/README.md

 <h3 id='voiceFeature'>Feature Engineering for Voice Data</h3><p>In the previous section we discusses about all the different datasets and speech that we merged together and created a data frame.
 The data frame consist for a path for a file having speech(.wav) data.
 But this kind of data
 is called unstructured data and we cannot able to work computationally that's why we need to extract some features that help us to build the model.
-There are lots of features which we can get from an audio data such as:</p>
+There are lots of features which we can get from audio data such as:</p>
 <ul>
 <li>Spectral Centroid</li>
 <li>Zero Crossing Rate</li>